marcpage/libernet/notes.md

 Many versions are likely to be returned.
 All versions returned are evaluated.
 A list of [bundles](#bundle-description) is built up and the address history that lists all recent [bundles](#bundle-description) is chosen.
-If there is not one address history that contains all recent [bundles](#bundle-description), then a new address history is created.
+If there is not one address history that contains all recent [bundles](#bundle-description), then a new address history is created and published containing all recent bundles.
+Differences can also occur from divergent signed dictionaries.
+Signed dictionaries can be merged adding all signers of each version bundle.

 When merging address histories to get the complete list of recent [bundles](#bundle-description), the head is chosen using your [trust](#trust) network.
 The head is chosen from the heads in the address histories that are being merged.

-Any address histories that that do not add any new [bundles](#bundle-description) outside of the chosen address history may be [deleted](#deleting-data).
+Any address histories that that do not add any new [bundles](#bundle-description) or signers outside of the chosen address history may be [deleted](#deleting-data).
-A similar method is used to [delete](#deleting-data) older address histories and maintain the smallest number of older address histories to maintain the smallest set possible of address histories that contain all bundles.
+A similar method is used to [delete](#deleting-data) older address histories and maintain the smallest number of older address histories to maintain the smallest set of address histories that contain all bundles and signers.

 ```
 {